The details of Lipman Karas’ commitment to protecting the privacy of its clients, contacts and staff are set out below.

 Telephone: +44 22 7400 2191

-Lipman Karas collects, processes and retains data of the following types:
+Lipman Karas collects and holds personal information of the following kinds and categories:

-- Personal details (including name, postal address(es), email address(es), telephone number(s), nationality, occupation, qualification(s), professional membership(s) and government-issued identifiers (such as Company Registration Numbers or Australian Business Numbers));
+- Personal details (including the data subject’s name, signature, date of birth, contact details (such as postal address(es), email address(es), telephone number(s)), nationality, occupation, employment history, educational qualification(s) and government-issued identifiers (such as Tax File Number, Company Registration Numbers or Australian Business Numbers));

 - Information required for Lipman Karas to meet its legal and regulatory obligations;